NRC to Hold Webinar for Public on Nuclear Spent Fuel Storage

 Webinar will be held on Jan.
 31 at 2 p.m.

 The Nuclear Regulatory Commission (NRC) is holding a webinar on Jan.
-31 for the public on the draft report that will analyze the effects of storing spent fuel from nuclear power plants, including Oyster Creek Generation Station, for as long as 200 years.
+31 for the public on the from nuclear power plants, including Oyster Creek Generation Station, for as long as 200 years.

 “The NRC staff is seeking to engage the public regarding the Agency’s plans to develop a draft environmental impact statement for an update of the NRC’s Waste Confidence decision and rule,” a news release from the NRC said.